ricksinclair/create-tailwind-react/readme.md

 After running the script, start using Tailwind's utility classes to style your content! 🎨

-💡 Don't forget to check the generated `tailwind.config.cjs` and `src/index.css` files.
+💡 Don't forget to check the generated `tailwind.config.js` and `src/index.css` files.

 🎉 Happy coding! 🥳